SCRIPPS-RADY OCEAN PLASTIC POLLUTION CHALLENGE

 The Scripps-Rady Ocean Plastic Pollution Challenge is a unique 6-month accelerator program focused on identifying effective, evidence-based approaches that will curb the flow of plastic into the ocean, with a specific focus on marine conservation and marine cultural preservation areas along California’s coast.
-The program is running January - June, 2021, and participants engaged in a series of virtual short courses, team-based research, and now, a final two-day challenge to pitch solutions to an expert panel.
+The inaugural program ran January - June, 2021, and participants engaged in a series of virtual short courses, team-based research, and a final two-day challenge to pitch solutions to an expert panel.

 This program is a partnership between the Center for Marine Biodiversity and Conservation, Scripps Institution of Oceanography and the Center for Social Innovation and Impact (CSII) at the Rady School of Management at UC San Diego.